langflow-ai/langflow/docs/docs/integrations/notion/add-content-to-page.md

             raise Exception(error_message)
 ```

+## Example Usage

 <Admonition type="info" title="Example Usage">

-Example of using the `AddContentToPage` component in a Langflow flow using a Markdown as input:
+Example of using the `AddContentToPage` component in a Langflow flow using Markdown as input:

 <ZoomableImage
   alt="NotionDatabaseProperties Flow Example"